dailybruin/the-stack/_posts/2024-01-27-course-selling.md

 The quarterly stress of enrolling in classes is not new to students at UCLA.
 For some students however, getting classes they want is not always guaranteed, and they turn to buying or asking for courses held by other students to secure their spots.

-Course selling, as the name indicates, is when students buy and sell a seat in a UCLA course.
+Course selling is when students buy and sell a seat in a UCLA course.
 This is done when the seller, who is enrolled in the class, drops the class at a prescribed time so that the buyer, who wants to enroll in the class, can guarantee themselves a spot in the class.
 This can also be done without a monetary transaction, a process referred to as course holding.

 According to a 2020 email from UCLA spokesperson, Ricardo Vazquez, “acquiring courses in a non-sanctioned way, such as on Facebook, is a violation of the Student Conduct Code and may result in a student being referred to the Student Conduct Office for review if they are caught engaging in this activity.”
 (CQ#4)

-If there are strict punishments for course selling, one should ask why students are incentivized to purchase spots in such courses.
+If there are strict punishments for course selling, why are students incentivized to purchase spots in such courses?
 Why do many go beyond the official and authorized mechanisms for enrollment?

+###Student Reactions

-Some UCLA students believe that the limited number of seats in courses compel students to look for alternative means.
+Some UCLA students believe that the limited number of seats in courses compel students to look for alternative enrollment methods.

 “In the life sciences (department), a lot of times they (the department) don’t make accommodations or expand class seats, too, so that just makes it extra hard and competitive to get into the classes,” Shania Garrison, a third year physiological science student, said.
 (CQ#5)

-When asked about the impacts of course holding on students, Garrison says that “it’s unfair for people to hold spots if they’re not planning on taking the class or holding it for someone else who has a later registration time.”
+When asked about the impacts of course holding on students, Garrison said that “it’s unfair for people to hold spots if they’re not planning on taking the class or holding it for someone else who has a later registration time.”
 (CQ#6)

-Other students consider the root of the issue to be the insufficient amount of lectures available for certain courses.
+Other students consider the root of the issue to be the insufficient number of lectures available for certain courses.

-Matthew O’Brien, a fourth-year psychology student, notes that “the fact that people have to pay to get the courses they want kind of says a lot about how impacted a lot of the school is.
-So, I think a solution might be hiring more faculty, having more (lectures) of each class.”
+“The fact that people have to pay to get the courses they want kind of says a lot about how impacted a lot of the school is” fourth-year psychology student Matthew O’Brien said.
 (CQ#7)

+### About the Data

+The Stack scraped posts regarding buying, selling, and holding classes from the UCLA Subreddit during the five enrollment periods between February 2022 and November 2023.
+Data from Snapchat was collected during the enrollment period for the Winter 2024 quarter from each class’ Snapchat group: class of 2025 (current juniors), 2026 (current sophomores), and 2027 (current freshmen).

-###Most Requested Departments and Courses
+### Most Requested Departments and Courses

-In an effort to gain a better understanding of the true scope of course selling at UCLA and its true impact, The Stack compiled course selling data from the UCLA Subreddit and Snapchat groups from the class of 2025, 2026 and 2027, two popular platforms for course selling.

 The interactive below displays the number of course selling related posts on the UCLA subreddit between the enrollment periods for Fall 2022 to Winter 2024.
 The posts include both requests and offers to hold courses.
 The circle sizes are categorized by department, with their sizes representing the number of respective posts for the department courses.
 Hover over the circles to see the number of posts made for the department and the most requested classes.